Enhertu (Trastuzumab Deruxtecan) Treatment of HER2+ Breast Cancer

-The phase 2 DESTINY-Breast01clinical trial results were presented at San Antonio Breast Cancer Symposium in December 2019.
+The phase 2 DESTINY-Breast01 clinical trial results were updated at San Antonio Breast Cancer Symposium in December 2020.
 The trial included 253 patients with HER2-positive metastatic breast cancer previously treated with Kadcyla (ado-trastuzumab).
 The patients had received a median of six prior treatments for advanced disease, including HER2-targeted therapeutics.
-The overall response rate was 61% with 6% complete responses and an average survival duration without cancer progression of 16.4 months.

 Breakthrough Therapy designation is designed to expedite the development and review of medicines that may demonstrate substantial benefit over currently available treatments in order to ensure that patients with serious diseases have access to new treatments as soon as possible.
 Currently, there is no FDA-approved therapy for patients with HER2-positive metastatic breast cancer with disease progression following treatment with other HER2-targeting agents Herceptin, Perjeta and T-DM1.

 Stay Current - Connect With Other Triple-Negative Breast Cancer Patients

 - Doi T, et al. J Clin Oncol.
 2017;35(15):108